TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/11-Alternative-route-creating-a-new-posting.rst

 Alternative route: creating a new posting
 =========================================

-After out first journey through the blog example, in this chapter we will follow a more complex example.
+After our first journey through the blog example, in this chapter we will follow a more complex example.
 As an example we have chosen the creation of a new post.
 The user should be offered a form in the front end, in which he could put in the title and the content of a new post entry and select an existing author for this post.